developer239/compgen/packages/micro-generators/cra-min/README.md

 # @compgen/cra-min

+**Unless you are building custom CRA generator then you probably want to use: [@compgen/cra](packages/macro-generators/cra)**

-A micro generator for generating minimal create-react-app configuration.
+This is a micro generator for minimal [CRA](https://reactjs.org/docs/create-a-new-react-app.html) configuration.
+This generator will remove most of the code that CRA generates.

 ### CLI